 Instant Book: Nabalu Lodge Kundasang

-Whether it's for a family weekend gathering, birthday party or just a catch-up with friend, renting a chalet is always a good choice.
-Gathering Village offers you a cool and cozy place which can accommodate up to 10-25 pax, loaded with numerous amenities such as comfortable bedrooms, fully functioning kitchen, private balcony, bbq & steamboat facilities and a beautiful garden.
-On top of these facilities, you will also get an unobstructed view of Mount Kinabalu as well as a tranquil scenery of the surrounding greeneries.
-Get comfortable just like a home away from home.
+Whether it's for a family weekend gathering, birthday party or just a catch-up with friends, renting a chalet is always a good choice.
+Gathering Village offers you a cool and cosy place that can accommodate up to 10-25 pax, loaded with numerous amenities such as comfortable bedrooms, a fully functioning kitchen, private balcony, BBQ & steamboat facilities and a beautiful garden.
+On top of these facilities, you will also get an unobstructed view of Mount Kinabalu as well as a tranquil scenery of the surrounding greenery.
+Get comfortable just like a home away from home!

 Price: From MYR598 per night